One reason we chucked everything

 out to have a look.

-It's hilly, but fortunately the access track runs along a ridge
+The block is hilly, but fortunately the access track runs

-line and only has a moderate incline.
-At the top of the track is
+along a ridge line and only has a moderate incline.
+At the top of the track

-a clear and flat section.
-The rest of the block is heavily timbered,
+is a clear and flat section.
+The rest of the block is heavily timbered, and

 Looking down the 400-metre "driveway".

 Looking along one of the ridges.
 The track goes along here

 then gets extremely steep as it climbs "our" hill.